Against Reflective Equilibrium

 Another line of objection might be that the dual-process theory of ethical cognition is not well supported by evidence after all (see Evidence for Dual Process Theories).
 This could lead to an objection against (1) in the above argument.

-A much bolder line of objection would be to argue that fast processes need not be inaccurate (see Railton (2014) for an attempt to develop this objection).[3]
+A much bolder line of objection would be to argue that fast processes need not be unreliable in unfamiliar circumstances (see Railton (2014) for an attempt to develop this objection).[5]
 This could lead to an objection against (3) in the above argument.

 Glossary